phaserjs/phaser/README.md

 The 1.1 release was a massive under-taking, but we're really happy with how Phaser is progressing.
 It's becoming more solid and versatile with each iteration.
 Here is what's on our road map for future versions:

-Versions 1.2 ("Saldaea")
+Version 1.2 ("Saldaea")

+* Update to Pixi 1.5 - currently still in dev branch only, but lots of nice internal changes and new features we want to take advantage of.
-* Integration with the p2.js physics system.
+* Start integration with the p2.js physics system.

+Beyond version 1.2

 * Enhance the State Management, so you can perform non-destructive State swaps and persistence.
-* Update to Pixi 1.5 - currently still in dev branch only, but lots of nice internal changes and new features.

-Beyond version 1.2

 * Dedicated CocoonJS packaging features (screencanvas, etc)
-* The ability to pass in a configuration option on Game boot, containing more advanced configuration features.
 * A more advanced Particle system, one that can render to a single canvas (rather than spawn hundreds of Sprites), more advanced effects, etc.
 * Massively enhance the audio side of Phaser.
 Although it does what it does well, it could do with taking more advantage of Web Audio - echo effects, positional sound, etc.
 * Comprehensive testing across Firefox OS devices, CocoonJS and Ejecta.